epezent/MySublimeStack/README.md

 ## About

-This README provides instructions to my fellow MAHI Lab members for duplicating my development stack in Sublime Text 3.
+This document provides instructions to my fellow MAHI Lab members for duplicating my development stack in Sublime Text 3.
 I use it extensively for everything from writing Python, LaTeX, Markdown, and HTML, to transferring files over SFTP to our embedded systems.

-# Installation
+## Installation

 1. Download [Sublime Text 3.0](https://www.sublimetext.com/3) if you don't already have it.
 It is paid commercial software ($80), but will remain in a full evaluation mode until you finally feel guilty for steeling such an awesome product and decide to purchase a license.
 2. Install [Package Control](https://packagecontrol.io/installation), the de facto standard for installing Sublime plugins.
 3. Once Package Control is installed, press Ctrl+Shft+P in Sublime to open the Command Palette.
 Begin typing "install" and select "Package Control: Install Package" when it appears, then type the names of the package you want to install and press Enter when it appears.

-# Themes/Appearance
+## Themes/Appearance

 First things first: change themes!
 My favorites: